 Tick Testing Programs / Laboratories

 Below is a partial list of additional state agencies and diagnostic testing labs.
 In most instances, each site will have its own submission form.
 Recognize that some will simply identify the submitted tick at no cost while others, for a fee, will analyze the submitted tick for various tick-borne pathogens.
 If you live in a state that is not listed below, consider contacting your state’s health agency to see if they support simple identification and/or further analysis.

 The Connecticut Agricultural Experiment Station.Tick office information.

-University of Maine Cooperative Extension Service.Tick identification only.
+University of Maine Cooperative Extension Service.Tick identification and testing.